NBA Rumors: Coach Steve Kerr Gives Heartbreaking Update On DeMarcus Cousins’ Injury

-In the last free agency, DeMarcus Cousins signed a one-year, $5.3 million contract with the Golden State Warriors with the hope of reviving his NBA career and winning his first NBA championship title.
-As a member of the best team in the league, Cousins knew that he could finally experience playing in the postseason, something he has never tasted during his stints with the Sacramento Kings and the New Orleans Pelicans.
+In the last free agency, DeMarcus Cousins signed a one-year, $5.3 million contract with the Golden State Warriors with the hope of reviving his NBA career and winning his first NBA championship.
+As a member of one of the best teams in the league, Cousins knew that he could finally experience playing in the postseason, something he has never tasted during his stints with the Sacramento Kings and the New Orleans Pelicans.

-DeMarcus Cousins’ first playoff game somewhat went well where he helped the Warriors draw first blood against the Los Angeles Clippers.
+DeMarcus Cousins’ first playoff game somewhat went well as he helped the Warriors draw first blood against the Los Angeles Clippers.
 In 21 minutes of action, the 28-year-old All-Star center posted nine points, nine rebounds, four assists, and one steal on 33.3 percent shooting from the field and 33.3 percent shooting from beyond the arc.
 Unfortunately, Game 2 against the Clippers turned out to be the last playoff game Cousins played in the 2018-19 NBA season, according to Nick Friedell of ESPN.

-In just four minutes in Game 2, DeMarcus Cousins was brought out of the game after suffering torn left quadriceps.
-In a recent interview with reporters, Warriors Head Coach Steve Kerr revealed that Cousins’ injury doesn’t need a surgery, but he opened up the possibility that the All-Star center may no longer return to the court in the NBA Playoffs 2019.
+In just four minutes into Game 2, DeMarcus Cousins was brought out of the game after suffering a torn left quadriceps.
+In a recent interview with reporters, Warriors head coach Steve Kerr revealed that Cousins’ injury doesn’t need a surgery, but he opened up the possibility that the All-Star center may no longer return to the court in the 2019 NBA Playoffs.

 “He will not need surgery,” Kerr said after Wednesday’s practice.
 “DeMarcus, most likely, will not be back during the playoffs.
 You’re probably looking at a couple months’ recovery, so it’s unlikely.”

-However, though there is only a minimal chance, Coach Steve Kerr revealed that Rick Celebrini, Warriors director of sports medicine and performance, told them that there are instances that injury heals faster so they are still not closing their doors for DeMarcus Cousins’ return.
+However, though there is only a minimal chance, Coach Kerr revealed that Rick Celebrini, Warriors director of sports medicine and performance, told them that there are instances that this injury heals faster, so they are still not closing their doors for DeMarcus Cousins’ return.

 Breaking: DeMarcus Cousins has suffered a torn quad, a source told @MarcJSpearsESPN.